dreamgrove/dreamgrove/content/balance/Compendium.md

 **If you have one 10.7 Spark but no sockets for it, follow these steps:**

 Craft Life-bound Bindings with Toxified Armor Patch at 418 ilvl.
 These will upgrade to 421 ilvl when Week 0 begins.
-During Week 0, obtain your first Spark and craft Slimy Expulsion Boots if you haven't already.
+<br>During Week 0, obtain your first Spark and craft Slimy Expulsion Boots if you haven't already.
-In Week 1, you won't receive any Sparks, but you should upgrade your Slimy Expulsion Boots to 447 ilvl.
+<br>In Week 1, you won't receive any Sparks, but you should upgrade your Slimy Expulsion Boots to 447 ilvl.
-During Week 2, use your second Spark to craft a 447 ilvl Life-bound Waistguard with Toxified Armor Patch.
+<br>During Week 2, use your second Spark to craft a 447 ilvl Life-bound Waistguard with Toxified Armor Patch.
 Here you will want to replace your Wrists with 441 crested Wrists from m+ or raid.